Langport and Castle Cary Railway: Current services

 Trains now run non-stop between Castle Cary and Taunton.
-The regular service is operated by First Great Western but CrossCountry also use the line as a diversionary route should the main Bristol to Taunton Line be blocked, travelling over the Wessex Main Line via Bath Spa and Westbury to reach Castle Cary.
+The regular service is operated by Great Western Railway but CrossCountry also use the line as a diversionary route should the main Bristol to Taunton Line be blocked, travelling over the Wessex Main Line via Bath Spa and Westbury to reach Castle Cary.
 Their drivers' knowledge in recent years has been maintained by running a summer Saturday service from Bristol to Paignton over this route.
+The 07:35 Bristol Temple Meads to Paignton ran via Castle Cary and was scheduled to reach Taunton in 65 minutes instead of the usual 37 minutes.

 Stations

 The new line enabled the construction of six new stations but these all closed on 10 September 1962.
 Trains also served Athelney station and (from 1928) Lyng Halt on the old Yeovil branch, and Durston and Creech St Michael railway stations on the Bristol to Exeter Line, but fast trains avoided the middle two of these by using the new line from Athelney to Cogload.

 Alford Halt

 This small halt was opened on 21 July 1905, three weeks after the line was opened as far as Charlton Mackrell, to serve the village of Alford.
 A siding was opened for military goods traffic on 15 September 1940.
 The halt closed on 10 September 1962.